ryanallen/words-of-my-perfect-teacher/README.md

 ##### 1.4.3 PHONY LAMA'S LIES

 These are all untrue claims to possess such qualities and abilities as, for example, to have attained the [Bodhisattva levels](#bodhisattva-levels), or to have powers of clairvoyance.
 Imposters nowadays have more success than true masters, and everyone's [thought](#thought)s and actions are easy to influence.
 So some people declare themselves masters or [siddha](#siddha)s in an effort to deceive others.
 They have had a vision of a certain [deity](#deity) and made thanksgiving offerings to him, they claim, or they have seen a spirit and chastised it.
 For the most part these are just phony [lama](#lama)'s lies, so be careful not to believe such cheats and charlatans blindly.
 Affecting as it does both this life and the next, it is important to place your trust in a [Dharma](#dharma) practitioner whom you know well, who is humble and whose inner nature and outer behavior correspond.
 Generally speaking, there are ordinary people who have some degree of concept-bound clairvoyance, but it is intermittent, and only valid some of the time.
-Pure clairvoyance comes only to those who have reached the [sublime levels](#sublime-levels), and is therefore extremely hard to attain.<sup>72</sup>
+Pure clairvoyance comes only to those who have reached the [sublime levels](#sublime-levels), and is therefore extremely hard to attain.[^72]

-<details id="72"><summary>Note <sup>72</sup></summary>Here <a href="#patrul-rinpoche">Patrul Rinpoche</a> distinguishes between psychic phenomena unrelated to <a href="#wisdom">wisdom</a> and the real transcendence of space and time of realized beings, who have attained the three highest <a href="#bodhisattva-levels">Bodhisattva levels</a>.
-The former are described as being <i>zag bcas</i>, "tainted" (by concepts), and the latter as <i>zag med</i>, "untainted."
-</details><br>

 #### 1.5 SOWING DISCORD